Former executive director of Delta Sigma Theta sorority, husband admit embezzling over $150,000

-In plea papers and in separate hearings Wednesday and April 20, the Arnetts acknowledged misappropriating the money through cash transfers and credit card transactions to pay for personal items and expenses with vendors including Amazon, Avis Rent a Car, Century Twenty-One, Coach, GEICO, Loudoun County and T-Mobile.
+In plea papers and in separate hearings Wednesday and April 20, the Arnetts acknowledged misappropriating the money through cash transfers and credit card transactions to pay for personal items and expenses with vendors including Amazon, Avis Car Rental, Century 21, Coach, GEICO, Loudoun County and T-Mobile.

 “Ms. Arnett publicly accepted full responsibility for her actions that resulted in the misuse of funds,” her attorney Kevin J. McCants said in a statement.
 “She deeply regrets every bad decision made and remains committed to repaying the organization entirely.”